-These Haitian monuments date from the beginning of the 19th century, when Haiti proclaimed its independence.
-The Palace of Sans Souci, the buildings at Ramiers, and the Citadel serve as universal symbols of liberty, being the first monuments to be constructed by black slaves who had gained their freedom.
+The National History Park includes Haitian monuments dating from the beginning of the 19th century when Haiti proclaimed independence.
+The Palace of Sans Souci, the buildings at Ramiers, and the Citadel are universal symbols of liberty constructed by black slaves who had gained freedom.

 National History Park - Citadel, Sans-Souci, Ramiers

-The National History Park - Citadel, Sans-Souci, Ramiers, is located in the central zone of the northern massif that extends to the Dominican Republic, between the coastal plains and the mountainous interior of the region.
+The National History Park - Citadel, Sans-Souci, Ramiers, is located in the central zone of the northern massif that extends to the Dominican Republic, between the coastal plains and the region's mountainous interior.

-The monumental ensemble of the Palace of Sans-Souci and its annex buildings, the Citadelle Henry, and the Ramiers site are universal symbols of liberty, being the first monuments to be constructed by black slaves who had gained their freedom.
+The monumental ensemble of the Palace of Sans-Souci and its annex buildings, the Citadelle Henry and the Ramiers site, are universal symbols of liberty, being the first monuments to be constructed by enslaved Black people who had gained their freedom.
 For Haitians, they represent the first monuments of their independence.

-On January 1, 1804, after fourteen years of struggle by the island’s black slaves against the colonists, Jean-Jacques Dessalines (the principal leader of the revolution) proclaimed the independent Republic of Haiti.
+On January 1, 1804, after fourteen years of struggle by the island's enslaved Black people against the colonists, Jean-Jacques Dessalines (the principal leader of the revolution) proclaimed the independent Republic of Haiti.

 The "Emperor" Dessalines immediately entrusted to one of his generals, Henri Christophe, the task of constructing an immense fortress on the Pic Laferrière to protect the young republic.